dgyurko/sql_course/sql_style_guide.md

 ;
 ```

-- Write `LEFT JOIN` instead of `LEFT OUTER JOIN`, and `RIGHT JOIN` instead of `RIGHT OUTER JOIN`
+- Write `LEFT JOIN` instead of `LEFT OUTER JOIN`, and `RIGHT JOIN` instead of `RIGHT OUTER JOIN`.
+Writing `OUTER` is obsolate.

 # CASE WHEN

 - Short cases can be written to a single line
-- Longer cases should be spanned to multiple lines:
+- Longer cases should span to multiple lines:
   - `CASE` and `END` should be at the same indentation level
   - Every `WHEN` conditional should be written to new lines with one tab further.